tamimology/synology-to-ubuntu-migration/README.md

 sudo mount -a
 ```

-## Copying configuaration files from Synology
+## Copying configuration files from Synology

 After mapping the folders, we are now ready to copy the docker configuration files to the mini-pc by `cp -r /home/USER/syno-docker/ /home/USER/syno-docker/`

-Last step is to change the ownership and mode of this folder to make is accessible by the _docker_ group and avoid issues when loading the contaienrs.
+The last step is to change the ownership and mode of this folder to make is accessible by the _docker_ group and avoid issues when loading the contaienrs.
 Simply execute
 ```
 sudo chown -R USER:docker /home/USER/syno-docker/